7ujian/meg4/docs/en/tut_walk.md

 WARN: Always check the licensing terms when you use assets downloaded from the internet.
 Do not use the asset if you're unsure about its terms of use.

-The downloaded image can't be imported as-is.
-You'll have to change the image's dimensions to 256 x 256 pixels.
-Do not use resize, rather in GIMP select `Image` > `Canvas size...`, and in the popup window set width and height to 256.
-This way the spritesheet's size will be kept intact, just padded with transparent pixels.
-Start `meg4` and drag'n'drop this 256 x 256 image on the window to import.
+Start `meg4` and drag'n'drop this downloaded PNG image on the window to import.

 <imgc ../img/tut_walk1.png><fig>The imported sprite sheet</fig>